 If you are feeling suicidal, or suspect someone you know might be, the following mental health agencies are available for help:

 - The Chaplain Hot Line and the Carl R. Darnall Army Medical Center Emergency Room offer 24 hour, 7 day per week service.

-- Soldiers from the 1st Cavalry Division and 4th Infantry Division should be referred to their respective mental health clinics.
+- Soldiers should be referred to their respective mental health clinics:

-- Non-divisional soldiers should be referred to the Community Mental Health Service at Darnall Army Medical Center.
+- Other Soldiers should be referred to the Behavioral Health Services at Darnall Army Medical Center.